Extreme vulnerability to intruder attacks destabilizes network dynamics: RESULTS

 We consider a general set of equations for the network dynamics,

-where $\bx_i(t)$ is the $m$-dimensional state of node/oscillator $i$ at time $t$ and $N$ is the number of nodes/oscillators.
-The individual oscillator dynamics is given by $\bF(\bx_i(t))$, and the output of node $j$ is given by the function $\bH(\bx_j(t) - \bbeta_j)$ where $\bbeta_j$ is an $m$-dimensional constant vector that acts as a coordinate shift ($\bbeta_j$ may be zero). {The network connectivity is described by a digraph with adjacency matrix $A=[A_{ij}]$, where $A_{ij}$ is the strength of the directed coupling from node $j$ to node $i \neq j$, $A_{ij}>0$ indicates a cooperative interaction (also sometimes called mutualistic or attractive), $A_{ij}<0$ indicates an adversarial interaction (also sometimes called competitive or repulsive), and $A_{ij}=0$ indicates no interaction.} The indegree of node $i$ is equal to $d_i^{in}=\sum_{j \neq i} A_{ij}$ and the outdegree of node $i$ is equal to $d_i^{out}=\sum_{j \neq i} A_{ji}$.
+where $\bx_i(t)$ is the $m$-dimensional state of node $i$ at time $t$ and $N$ is the number of nodes.
+The individual nodal dynamics is given by $\bF(\bx_i(t))$, and the output of node $j$ is given by the function $\bH(\bx_j(t) - \bbeta_j)$ where $\bbeta_j$ is an $m$-dimensional constant vector that acts as a coordinate shift ($\bbeta_j$ may be zero). {The network connectivity is described by a digraph with adjacency matrix $A=[A_{ij}]$, where $A_{ij}$ is the strength of the directed coupling from node $j$ to node $i \neq j$, $A_{ij}>0$ indicates a cooperative interaction (also sometimes called mutualistic or attractive), $A_{ij}<0$ indicates an adversarial interaction (also sometimes called competitive or repulsive), and $A_{ij}=0$ indicates no interaction.} The indegree of node $i$ is equal to $d_i^{in}=\sum_{j \neq i} A_{ij}$ and the outdegree of node $i$ is equal to $d_i^{out}=\sum_{j \neq i} A_{ji}$.
 The Laplacian matrix is denoted by $L=[L_{ij}]$ where $L_{ij}= (\delta_{ij} d_i^{in} - A_{ij})$, and $\delta_{ij}$ is the Kronecker delta.
-By construction, $\sum_{j=1}^N L_{ij} = 0, \forall i$.
-We proceed under the assumption that the Laplacian matrix $L$ is proper, i.e., all the eigenvalues of $L$ have non-negative real parts and there is only one eigenvalue equal to $0$.
+By construction, $\sum_{j=1}^N L_{ij} = 0, \forall i$. {For clarity, we note that two sign conventions for the Laplacian matrix are used in the literature: one with off-diagonal entries equal to the adjacency matrix and diagonal entries equal to the negative indegrees, and one with off-diagonal entries equal to the negative adjacency matrix and diagonal entries equal to the indegrees.
+In this work, we adopt the latter convention.} We proceed under the assumption that the Laplacian matrix $L$ is `proper', i.e., all the eigenvalues of $L$ have non-negative real parts and there is only one eigenvalue equal to $0$.
 Conditions for the Laplacian matrix of a signed digraph to be proper have been investigated in the literature \cite{Altafini2013Consensus,Chen2017spectral,ahmadizadeh2017eigenvalues}.
-A simple realization of the general dynamics \eqref{general}, which we will analyze in what follows, is that of the single-integrator consensus dynamics, described by the equation,